Fees and Payments

 KEY DATES AND Census Date

-You should familiarise yourself with key dates, particularly the census date.
+You should familiarise yourself with key date, particularly the census date.
 The census date is important as it is the last day you can:

-- submit your form to access a FEE-HELP or VSL loan, or
+- submit your form to access a FEE-HELP loan, or

 - withdraw/cancel your enrolment in your course in full or in part without incurring the cost, debt, academic penalty for any currently enrolled subject or unit (see Enrolment Rules for procedures on varying, withdrawing or cancelling your enrolment).